openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/gasstorage.md

 | GasStorage | SE\_Above\_ground\_storage | SE | Hydrogen | 0.01 | 0.02 | Hydrogen | true | false | 0 | 0.0 | 1.0 | 1 | 1 | false | 0 | 3219.236569 | 1.0 | false | 873.013307 | 28.75810056 | 0.0 | 0.3 | true | true | true | true |

 ### Multiple Hydrogen Storage Assets in Different Zones

+This example shows how to create a set of new asymmetric long-duration hydrogen storage assets in different zones (SE, MIDAT, and NE), with different costs, capacities, and efficiency rates.
+Ramp rates and minimum storage levels are set to 1.0 and 0.3, respectively for all storage assets.

 **JSON Format:**